 Information for Teachers and Grownups

-THE LISTENING ROOM PODCAST SERIES 1 – BEGINNING PRIMARY
+THE LISTENING ROOM PODCAST SERIES 2 – MIDDLE PRIMARY

 Written and presented by Rob Fairbairn and Lauren Fairbairn

-Welcome to The Listening Room for beginning primary students – a series of musical appreciation lessons mainly for primary or elementary students aged between about 4 and 8.
-Younger children will also enjoy it.
+Welcome to The Listening Room for middle primary – a series of musical appreciation lessons mainly for primary or elementary students aged between about 7 and 9.

 The series is sponsored by Bushfire Press and available free during the current home isolation emergency.